KareemElozeiri/KareemElozeiri/README.md

 # Hi there 👋
-  I am Kareem Elozeiri an information engineer.
-My main interests are Mathematics, Machine learning, data science and Algorithms.
+  I am an information engineering student at Zewail city of science and technology focusing on Artificial intelligence and software engineering.
+I am passionate about learning, applying and creating probability, statistical and data science and machine learning projects.
 I love building fun scalable well-structured projects that can do amazing things.
 # Connect with me on:
 [Linkedin](https://www.linkedin.com/in/kareem-elozeiri-a09657218/)